ivangfr/okta-springboot-react/README.md

 ### Add people

-- In `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `People` sub-menu
+- In the `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `People` sub-menu
 - Click `Add person` button
 - Enter the following information for the Staff person
   - First name: `Mario`
   - Last name: `Bros`
   - Username: `mario.bros@jobs.com`
   - Primary email: `mario.bros@jobs.com`
-  - Groups: `JOBS_STAFF`
+  - Groups: `JOBS_STAFF` (the group will popup; select it to add it)
   - Password: `Set by admin`
-    (Set a strong password in the text-field that will appear)
+  - Set a strong password in the text-field that will appear
   - `Uncheck` the check-box that says _"User must change password on first login"_
   - Click `Save and Add Another` button
 - Enter the following information for the Customer person
   - First name: `Luigi`
   - Last name: `Bros`
   - Username: `luigi.bros@jobs.com`
   - Primary email: `luigi.bros@jobs.com`
-  - Groups: `JOBS_CUSTOMER`
+  - Groups: `JOBS_CUSTOMER` (the group will popup; select it to add it)
   - Password: `Set by admin`
-    (Set a strong password in the text-field that will appear)
+  - Set a strong password in the text-field that will appear
-  - `Uncheck` the check-box that says _"User must change password on first login"_
+  - Leave `Uncheck` the check-box that says _"User must change password on first login"_
-- To finish, click `Save` button
+  - Click `Save` button

 ### Assign Groups to Application

-- In `Okta Admin Dashboard` main menu on the left, click `Applications` menu and then `Groups` sub-menu
+- In the `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `Groups` sub-menu
 - Select `JOBS_STAFF`
 - Click `Manage Apps` button
 - Click the `Assign` button related to `Jobs Portal SPA` and then click `Done`
-- On the main menu on the left, click `Applications` menu and then `Groups` sub-menu
+- In the `Okta Admin Dashboard` main menu on the left, click `Groups` sub-menu again
 - Select `JOBS_CUSTOMER`
 - Click `Manage Apps` button
 - Click the `Assign` button related to `Jobs Portal SPA` and then click `Done`